How is the procedure performed?

 Chondrolysis – Damage to the gristle of the joint has been reported after the use of thermal shrinkage of the capsule or use of intra-articular pain catheters.
 We do not use thermal shrinkage or intra-articular pain catheters.

 Hardware failure – Suture anchors may rarely work loose from the bone.
 This may require further surgery to remove the loose anchors.

 Infection – Infection is a possibility but is rare after arthroscopic surgery.

 Recurrence – Occasionally the labrum may fail to heal or may tear again following a further injury resulting in recurrence of symptoms.
 The risk of this is less than 10%.
 This is likely to require further surgery.

-Nerve injury – This is possible but rare.
+Nerve or blood vessel injury – This is possible but rare.

 Resuming work, driving and activities

 - Office duties may be resumed within 3 weeks.